How trying to learn vim motions pushed me into the linux world

 Hot take?
 Maybe.

-But in a world where everyone’s tabbing through autocomplete and letting LLMs write their code, there’s something different about vim motions.
+But in a world where everyone’s vibing and letting LLMs write shitty code, there’s something different about vim motions.

 Yeah, the learning curve is real.

-You’ll wonder why you are torturing yourself when you could just click around like everyone else.
+You’ll wonder why you are torturing yourself when you could just be a normie, download VSC*de, use default everything, and get all the work done.

 But here’s the thing: